microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ***

-The encoder that was chosen is a low-cost mechanical encoder with 24 pulses-per-revolution (PPR).
+The encoder used is a mechanical encoder with 24 pulses-per-revolution (PPR).
 High PPR encoders provide more precise positioning information.
 However, this example uses it for user interfacing, where the precision of a higher PPR encoder was not needed.

 To connect the encoder to the microcontroller, the manufacturer for this encoder (Bourns Inc.) recommends pulling up the outputs of the encoders to Vdd and filtering with an RC filter, an example of which is shown in Figure 3.
 (See the [Manufacturer's Datasheet](https://www.bourns.com/docs/Product-Datasheets/PEC12R.pdf) for up-to date information.)

 ![Sample Circuit](./images/sampleCircuit.png)
 *Figure 3 - Implemented Circuit*

-I have added a 10k resistor in series with the RC filter to reduce the current through the ESD diodes from the filter capacitor if power is lost while the capacitors are fully charged.
+10k resistors were added in series with the RC filter to reduce the current through the ESD diodes from the filter capacitor if power is lost while the capacitors are fully charged.
 Since the encoder signal is digital, the added resistance should have a minimial effect on the performance of the encoders.

 Note: Damage may occur if too much current is passed through the ESD diodes.